epam/ketcher/DEVNOTES.md

 You can find the instruction for service installation [here](http://lifescience.opensource.epam.com/indigo/service/index.html).

+## 3D Viewer

+Ketcher uses Miew for viewing and editing data in 3D.
+For use of this functionality you need to add parameter `--miew-path`, having specified a path to directory with Miew files: [Miew.min.js and Miew.min.css](https://github.com/epam/miew/tree/master/dist):

+    npm start -- --miew-path=<miew-dir>
+For production build:

+    npm run build -- --miew-path=<miew-dir>

+You can find the latest version of viewer [here](https://github.com/epam/miew).
+The last checked version - [0.7.13](https://github.com/epam/miew/releases/tag/v0.7.13).

 ## Tests instructions

 You can start tests for input/output `.mol`-files and render.